exercism/problem-specifications/exercises/reverse-string/description.md

 # Reverse String

-The introductory exercise to arrays and strings.
-Just reverse input string.
+The introductory exercise to reverse an input string.

 This is a typical first program for beginning programming in a new language or environment after being able to do simple tasks.